What to expect from this bunch

 If you want to go racing on someone else’s boat, just register as a “cling-on” and ask around for rides.
 Don’t wait for them to ask you; you need to ask them.
 If you’re experienced, they’ll snatch you up.
 If you’re not, do it anyway.
 These people love this sport and want to help you enjoy it too.

 If you’d like to take the helm at races but are a bit rusty at it or have never done it before, there are a couple good options.
-Now that I’m an old hand at racing, I teach an Introduction to Sailboat Racing class for ASF.
+Now that I’m an old hand at racing, I teach a once-a-year Introduction to Sailboat Racing class for ASF.
 The other option is an “adopt a boat” program at Tempe Town Lake (TTL for short).
 You can use an ASF Capri 14.2 or Laser free of charge to race in TTL races.
 We’re hoping that you’ll also want to keep it well maintained and sparkling.
-Ask Fleet Captain Scott Richards or one of the membership people about how to play.
+Ask the Racing Captain or one of the Membership Directors about how to play.